msteenab/Group3-repo-projects/Behavior-Driven-Development-Lab.md

                                   load_wait_time=0)
     print(img_url2)

 # takes a screenshot of message user wrote
 @then(u'The comment box is filled') def messageStatus(context):
     screenshot = Image.open("myimage.png")
     screenshot.show()
 ```

+### BREAKDOWN 4 -

+- **Import Statements**
+    - `Screenshot`: Module for taking screenshots
+    - `Image`: From the Python Imaging Library (PIL): Used for working with images
+- **Step Definitions**
+  - *emptyComments*
+    - The `@given` decorator, represents the context of the test
+    - It opens a Chrome browser, navigates to a specific URL, and asserts that the comments box is initially empty
+    - It uses the `Screenshot` class to capture a screenshot and display it using PIL
+  - *testMessage*
+    - The `@when` decorator, represents the action of the user selecting the input box and typing a message
+    - It captures a screenshot after the user has typed a message using the `Screenshot` class
+  - *messageStatus*
+    - The `@then` decorator, represents the expected outcome of the test, where the application takes a screenshot of what the user wrote
+    - This is a visual check to confirm that the comments box is filled as expected

 ### Scenario 5 ( Radio Button | Contact Us)
 ```Python